jotech/gapseq/docs/usage/panDraft.md

 # panDraft: species-level models

+*Details on performance of pan-Draft module are currently under evaluation for pubblication*

 When dealing with environmental samples, it's common for Metagenome-Assembled Genomes (MAGs) obtained from genome centric metagenomics to be incomplete and contaminated.
 Consequently, Genome-Scale Models (GEMs) derived from these incomplete MAGs lack a substantial portion of the metabolic potential of the corresponding species.
 In response, once a set of draft models is reconstructed, they can be conbined into a comprehensive model specific to the taxonomic group.
 This approach aims to fill the gaps present in individual models by combining homology-based searches and pan-reactome analysis.

 Using `gapseq pan`, draft species-level models can be generated to enhance the representativeness of the taxa (species) metabolism.